A round-up of the best restaurants in Lausanne – the best Swiss city for food lovers…

 Le Barbare, Escaliers du Marché 27

-UPDATE: Le Barbare was closed in 2016, but a successful crowdfunding campaign was completed in 2018.
-So hopefully it will be re-open soon, under new management.
+UPDATE: Le Barbare was closed in 2016, but a successful crowdfunding campaign was completed a few years later and it is due to reopen under new management.
 Check the web for the latest info!

 During this trip I was hosted by the Lausanne tourism board and the beautiful Hôtel de la Paix.
 All words and opinions are my own.